fengwangPhysics/resourceForSoftMatter/README.md

 ## particle tracking
 * [trackpy](https://github.com/ronojoy/trackpy)
 provides a mature version of `python` particle tracking implementation of the famous `IDL` tracking code from John Crocker and David Grier (www.physics.emory.edu/~weeks/idl/).
 Furthermore, it implements a few more advanced trackers to handle complicated situations.
+However, it seems that it lacks an image noise filter.
 * Particle Identification and Tracking: Particle Identification and Tracking (tacaswell.github.io/tracking/html/) This is an implementation in `c++` of the particle tracking algorithms developed by Croker and Grier.